Jayg000e/grepql_compiler/README.md

 ## Version Requirements

-Ensure you have the correct versions of OCaml and LLVM installed to compile and run the GREPQL Compiler:
+Ensure you have the correct versions of opam, ocaml, ocamlbuild and LLVM installed to compile and run the GREPQL Compiler:

 - **Opam Version**
   Check the installed version of Opam:
   ```bash
   opam --version
   ```
-  This compiler requires opam version 2.o.5.
+  This compiler requires opam version 2.0.5.

 - **OCaml Version**
   Check the installed version of OCaml: